 Excessive spool brake tension will cause wire feeding issues and affect welding performance as well as premature failure/ wear of wire feed components.
+Insufficient brake tension will cause the spool to 'freewheel' and the welding wire will unravel from the spool (known as a 'birds nest')

-1.3 Feed the wire from the spool through the wire drive inlet guide (18) into the wire feeder.
+1.3 Feed the wire from the spool through the wire drive inlet guide (19) into the wire feeder.